dhruv23067/pathasm/README.md

 > **Important:** PathAsm scores are modeling inputs used for comparative path analysis.
 They should not be interpreted as probabilities of detection or direct measurements of EDR/SIEM visibility.
 Actual telemetry depends on the environment, defensive configuration, logging policies, and other operational factors.

+## Installation Steps and Running Pathasm
+PathAsm is designed to require minimal setup.
+Download the latest source release, install the package, and launch the application.

+1. Download PathAsm

+Download the latest Source code (ZIP) from the PathAsm GitHub release.

+Extract the downloaded archive to a location of your choice.

+For example:

+C:\Tools\PathAsm
+2. Open a Terminal

+Open Command Prompt or PowerShell and navigate to the extracted PathAsm directory:

+cd C:\Tools\PathAsm
+3. Install PathAsm

+From inside the PathAsm directory, run:

+pip install .

+This installs PathAsm and its required Python dependencies.

+4. Launch PathAsm

+Once the installation completes successfully, start PathAsm with:

+pathasm view

+PathAsm will launch the application and provide access to the path-analysis interface.

+Quick Start
+cd C:\Tools\PathAsm
+pip install .
+pathasm view

+Note: A supported Python installation with pip must be available on the system before installing PathAsm.